The kids have finally flown the coop, this is the PRIME of your Life! This is the time to choose the things you love - after all - you have earned it!

 It's a great idea to incorporate a pull-out bin in a separate cupboard at bench height.
 This makes is really easy to pop your rubbish into the bin and wipe the bench clean straight into the bin!
 Using a smaller bin will also mean there's less weight to handle when emptying.

-Some colors can really help with eyesight.
+Some colours can really help with eyesight.
 Use colours that offer you the best chance of finding items on the bench (usually lighter tones) and more muted colours on cabinets - this will hide the odd spill should it be forgotten to clean up straight away too.

 Lighting is really important in any kitchen.
 It's a great idea to spend the time and get a good lighting plan done.
 Task lighting over the benchtop will really help with meal preparation and clean up.
 Lighting can be really helpful in your pantry as well.
 If it's possible, think about bringing natural light in as well.
 This will ensure better quality of light during the day.
 I've written a previous blog post with lots of other suggestions for kitchen lighting that you might find helpful here.